Roofers prepare and apply protective coverings to flat and sloped roof surfaces in accordance with construction plans and specifications.

 Completing a program does not guarantee entrance into an occupation.
 Before enrolling in an education program, prospective students should look into various sources for education options and employment possibilities.
 For example, contact associations and employers in this field.

 Roofers prepare and apply protective coverings to flat and sloped roof surfaces in accordance with construction plans and specifications.
-For more information, see the Trades and Occupations section of Alberta’s Tradesecrets website.
+For more information, see the Designated Trades Profile section of Alberta’s Tradesecrets website.

-Under Alberta’s Apprenticeship and Industry Training Act [pdf] and Roofer Trade Regulation [pdf], you do not have to be certified if you are self-employed or work for an employer who is satisfied that you have the skills and knowledge expected of a journeyperson certified by Alberta Apprenticeship and Industry Training.
+Under Alberta’s Skilled Trades and Apprenticeship Education Act [pdf], you do not have to be certified if you are self-employed or work for an employer who is satisfied that you have the skills and knowledge expected of a journeyperson certified by Alberta Apprenticeship and Industry Training.
 To learn the trade, you must become a registered apprentice.

 For information on what you need and other details, visit the certification profile Roofer.